The Xometry app works best with JavaScript enabled!

 4. Brass

-Gas welding has many advantages, the best of which is its low cost.
-Other advantages are:
+Gas welding has many advantages, the most notable of which is its low cost.
+Other advantages of this technology are:

 1. It can join parts made of both ferrous and non-ferrous metals.